pastyeyes/book-clubs-management-system/README.md

     - Users can have a set of tags (such as book names, book length, genre, author)
     - Tags along with reading list statuses might be used to infer from there the recommendations.

+# Considerations for improvements
+- Repository layer should be behind a Controller layer that is imported into the endpoint layer
+- Controller layer handles the data transformation, and obtains the data from the repository.

 # Commands
-npm install express dotenv sequelize pg pg-hstore
+npm install express dotenv sequelize pg pg-hstore npm install --save-dev jest supertest sequelize-mock